WuweiJS/wuwei/README.md

 // @params namespace: The namespace for your App.
 ```
-Wuwei provide namespace to seperate different App's store space.
+Wuwei provide namespace to separate different App's store space.

 ## ActiveStore
 >君君，臣臣，父父，子子

 ### Principle

-1. Every store as instance of `Store Class` which extends from ActiveStore.
+1. Every store is an instance of `Store Class` which extends from `ActiveStore`.

-2. Stores maybe have other source store to construct themself.
+2. A Store maybe has other `Source store` to construct itself.

-3. You can define logic in `Store Class`.
+3. You can define logic about each store in your `Store Class`.

 <img src="http://web.cecs.pdx.edu/~sheard/course/Cs163/Graphics/graph7.png">

-### Example of Store Class
+### Example of a Store Class

 ```js
 import Wuwei from 'wuwei'